ssmirr/appdev-chapters/continuous-delivery.md

 git push origin main
 ```

-or just `git push` for short, which by default uses `origin` for the third part and whichever branch you have checked out for the fourth part.
+or just `git push` for short; which by default uses `origin` for the third part, and whichever branch you have checked out for the fourth part.

 The third part is **the location that we want to send the code to**, known as **the "remote"**.
 You can list out all of the remotes that you've got with the `git remote` command: